 Creating a UI (Windows Store apps using C++ and DirectX)

-Learn how to add controls and content to your Windows Store app built for Windows using DirectX with C++, and how to support the app bar and charms.
+Learn how to add controls and content to your Windows Store app using DirectX with C++, and how to support the app bar and charms.

 Just about every app needs controls such as buttons, check boxes, and drop-down lists.
 Windows Store apps using DirectX can work with the XAML framework to use its control and content APIs, or you can use Direct2D and DirectWrite to develop your own controls for your app.